Alfred North Whitehead: Whitehead's conception of reality

 A second problem with materialism is that it obscures the importance of relations.
 It sees every object as distinct and discrete from all other objects.
 Each object is simply an inert clump of matter that is only externally related to other things.
 The idea of matter as primary makes people think of objects as being fundamentally separate in time and space, and not necessarily related to anything.
 But in Whitehead's view, relations take a primary role, perhaps even more important than the relata themselves.
 A student taking notes in one of Whitehead's fall 1924 classes wrote that, "Reality applies to connections, and only relatively to the things connected.
 (A) is real for (B), and (B) is real for (A), but [they are] not absolutely real independent of each other."
 In fact, Whitehead describes any entity as in some sense nothing more and nothing less than the sum of its relations to other entities – its synthesis of and reaction to the world around it.
 A real thing is just that which forces the rest of the universe to in some way conform to it; that is to say, if theoretically, a thing made strictly no difference to any other entity (i.e., it was not related to any other entity), it could not be said to really exist.
 Relations are not secondary to what a thing is; they are what the thing is.

-It must be emphasized, however, that an entity is not merely a sum of its relations, but also a valuation of them and reaction to them.
+To Whitehead, an entity is not merely a sum of its relations, but also a valuation of them and reaction to them.
 For Whitehead, creativity is the absolute principle of existence, and every entity (whether it is a human being, a tree, or an electron) has some degree of novelty in how it responds to other entities and is not fully determined by causal or mechanistic laws.
 Most entities do not have consciousness.
 As a human being's actions cannot always be predicted, the same can be said of where a tree's roots will grow, or how an electron will move, or whether it will rain tomorrow.
 Moreover, the inability to predict an electron's movement (for instance) is not due to faulty understanding or inadequate technology; rather, the fundamental creativity/freedom of all entities means that there will always remain phenomena that are unpredictable.

 The other side of creativity/freedom as the absolute principle is that every entity is constrained by the social structure of existence (i.e., its relations); each actual entity must conform to the settled conditions of the world around it.
 Freedom always exists within limits.
 But an entity's uniqueness and individuality arise from its own self-determination as to just how it will take account of the world within the limits that have been set for it.